brianvanburken/brianvanburken.github.io/_posts/2023-03-02-disable-npm-funding-message.md

 ---
 layout: post
 title: Disable NPM fund message
+extra:
     excerpt: If you find NPM's funding messages distracting, you can disable them by setting a configuration in different ways.
 tags:
   - Shell
 ---